Frank LaMere

 Franklin Dean LaMere (March 1, 1950 – June 16, 2019) was an American activist and politician.
 He was a member of the Winnebago Tribe of Nebraska from South Sioux City, and the son of a Gold Star Mother and a combat veteran father.
 He was a member of the American Indian Movement (AIM) in the 1970s and was noted for his work opposing liquor sales in Whiteclay, Nebraska, a small town whose main industry is selling alcohol to residents of the nearby Pine Ridge Indian Reservation, where alcohol sales are prohibited.
-LaMere was a leader in the Democratic Party, and served as chairman of the National Native American Caucus.
+LaMere was a leader in the Democratic Party and served as chairman of the National Native American Caucus.
 He was a delegate to the Democratic National Convention seven consecutive times from 1988 to 2012.

 Early life and AIM

+His parents were John LaMere and Matilda Rogue.
+His brothers included Anthony, David, Darrell, Larry (Wood, previous marriage), Randall and Willard, and his sisters included Laura, Lauren, Candace, Jackie, Michelle and Karen.

 LaMere was a member of the American Indian Movement (AIM) in the early 1970s and was active in demands for reform to the Bureau of Indian Affairs.
 In November 1972, LaMere was a spokesman for a group of AIM members who assembled in front of the federal building in Billings, Montana.
 Armed guards were posted at the building in response to the assembly, which desired to present a list of demands to the area director of the Bureau of Indian Affairs whose office was in the building.
 In Billings, Lamere was director of the Wiconi Project in 1973 and the Montana United Indian Association in 1974.

 LaMere spoke frequently about stereotypes in the media.
 In 1984, LaMere's sister, Michelle LaMere, died in a hit-and-run.
 LaMere used the example of her treatment in the press as an example of the stereotypical treatment of Indians as drunks, rather than innocent victims in his speeches in the late 1980s.

 Athletics

 LaMere was an athlete as a young man and helped found the all-Native "North Americans" fastpitch softball team in 1989.
-In the 1990s, LaMere organized 10,000 Sioux, Winnebago, and Omaha who lived in the Sioux City, Iowa area to protest against the proposed name for the Sioux City minor league baseball team, the Sioux City Soos.
+In the 1990s, LaMere organized 10,000 Sioux, Winnebago, and Omaha who lived in the Sioux City, Iowa, area to protest against the proposed name for the Sioux City minor league baseball team, the Sioux City Soos.
 The name was changed to the Sioux City Explorers.

 In the early 1990s, LaMere was a part of a movement by Santee and Winnebago tribes to seek federal loans to buy back reservation land purchased by non-Indians in deals which he claimed were "less than scrupulous".
-In 1991 he was the chairman of the twelfth National Indian and Native American Employment and Training Conference in Spokane, Washington.
+In 1991, he was the chairman of the twelfth National Indian and Native American Employment and Training Conference in Spokane, Washington.